markmoxon/elite-a-source-code-bbc-micro/README.md

 The Python script `crc32.py` in the `2-build-files` folder does the actual verification, and shows the checksums and file sizes of both sets of files, alongside each other, and with a Match column that flags any discrepancies.

 The binaries in the `4-reference-binaries` folder were taken straight from Angus Duggan's original source discs, while those in the `3-assembled-output` folder are produced by the build process.
-For example, if you don't make any changes to the code and build the project with `make build verify`, then this is the output of the verification process:
+For example, if you don't make any changes to the code and build the project with `make`, then this is the output of the verification process:

 ```
 Results for variant: released